radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - n Name of the RadiantOne instance.
 - i How frequently to check the backend connection.
 Default is 30 seconds.
 - b List of backend IDs.
 Comma separated.
 ID is vds_ldap.backend.x.storage_name property from the vds_server.conf file.
 - d A comma separated list of data source names that you want to monitor.
 - h Host Name of RadiantOne (or specific LDAP backend) to monitor.
 - p the RadiantOne service (or specific LDAP backend) port to monitor.
 - D Bind DN of the server to monitor.
 - w Bind password.
 - s Use SSL to make the connection -- true/false.
 - v Verbose settings -- true/false.
 Default is false.
 If this is set to true, the destination of the output is console by default.
 If you want the output to go to a file, it can be defined in the script prior to running it.
-To use the default log4j file configuration (defined in
-<RLI_HOME>/config/logging.log4j2-default-file), edit the script and add the following:
+To use the default log4j file configuration (defined in <RLI_HOME>/config/logging.log4j2-default-file), edit the script and add the following:
 - Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-file.json
-- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2- default-file>
+- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2-default-file>

 An example is shown below: